 Please call the AGO at 617-727-2200, x2101 if you have such a case.

 We are officers (or directors) of a public charity but the idea of dissolving the organization is overwhelming.
 What will happen if we just walk away and do nothing?

 As officers of a public charity, you have a duty to ensure the organization is in compliance with its legal requirements.
 The organization is required to register under G.L. c.
 12, §8E, report under G.L. c.
 12, §8F, and to dissolve under G.L. c.
 180, §11A.
 Beginning January 1, 2011, significant penalties can be imposed against a responsible officer or agent for failure to register and/or report to the AGO in a timely manner.
-The AGO posts the names of non-compliant and deactivated public charities and includes the name of the last known principal contact.
+The AGO posts the and includes the name of the last known principal contact.
 The longer an organization waits to submit its administrative petition or judicial complaint, the more the officers or directors are exposed to potential enforcement action by the AGO.

 If you do not understand any of the requirements for dissolving a public charity in the Commonwealth of Massachusetts or have other questions, please call the AGO at 617-727-2200, x2101.

 Our organization never raised any money and never actually operated.
 Does it have to dissolve?